Living with COVID — in an Immigration Jail

 Many of us are scared for our families and friends right now because of COVID-19.
 Every day we learn new information about the virus.
 Today we know that all of us, even the young and healthy, are at risk of this disease and serious complications from it.
 We cope and try to make ourselves safer, whether by social distancing, washing our hands more, or eating nutrition-packed meals.

 But people in government custody — including the 37,000 immigrants held in immigration jails and prisons throughout the country, and thousands more held near the border — don’t have these options.
 They are being held in deadly conditions.
 That is why in addition to calling on public officials to downsize prisons and jails in the criminal legal system, the ACLU is calling on the government to utilize all available options to reduce the number of people in immigration detention.
+The ACLU and our affiliates have already filed lawsuits against ICE in five states: Washington, Maryland, Pennsylvania,Massachusetts, and California, pushing for the release of people who are most vulnerable to COVID-19 due to age or underlying medical conditions.
 Ultimately, no one, whether they are a citizen or an immigrant, should be forced to live in conditions that imperil their lives during this public health crisis.

 Immigrants in government custody are forced to live, sleep, and eat together.
 Some spend nearly all day in large rooms filled with closely packed bunk beds, or just long concrete benches.
 Others live in dank two-person cells, sometimes with minimal ventilation.
 Dozens of people share toilets and showers, sometimes with no divider and without disinfection between use.
 Social distancing is not an option.
 With everything we’ve learned from the Centers for Disease Control, we know these conditions are dangerous, even deadly.